georgringer/typo3-json-schemas/Readme.md

    - **File path Pattern**: `**/sites/*/config.yaml`
 3. Provide path to the directory containg the yaml files.

+**IMPORTANT:** Currently I have troubles with validation having the schema remotely.
+I propose to clone the repository and define the path to the siteconfig.json file!

 ![Setup PhpStorm](assets/setup-phpstorm.png)

 ### All other IDEs